ShamoX/srt_sync/README.md

 To re-sync for a 24 fps video, subtitles set for 25 fps video, use a = 24/25 = 0.96 :

 	srt_sync.ml --a 0.96

 To re-sync for a 30 fps video, subtitles set for a 25 fps video, use a = 30/25 = 1.2:

 	srt_sync.ml --a 1.2

-As an advise, first set a 'a' parameter, then the 'b'.
+As an advise, first set the 'a' parameter, then the 'b'.